Herman Cain Dies After Month-Long Battle With Coronavirus

 However, he “never quite seemed to get to the point where the doctors could advance him to the recovery phase.”

-An earlier post on Cain’s website said they weren’t sure how the former chief executive of Godfather’s Pizza contracted the virus.
+An earlier post on Cain’s website said it wasn’t clear how or when the former chief executive of Godfather’s Pizza contracted the virus.

 Cain was 74.
 He had been “pretty healthy” in recent years, the post said.
-However, he was considered at higher risk for severe coronavirus complications due to his history of cancer.
+However, he was considered at higher risk for severe coronavirus complications due to his history of colon and liver cancer in 2006.

 The author and media commentator had just started hosting a show on Newsmax TV and was ramping up media engagements in the lead-up to the 2020 election.